 We only provide clear proof to show the strength of a campaign, and don’t try and blind people with nonsense figures.
 So hits in the press should be as big as possible, but also highly relevant.
 Social media should not simply look at follower and fan numbers, but broader engagement metrics.

 It’s what we mean by transparent measurement and evaluation.
-Keep reading for a full explanation.
+Keep reading for a full explanation or watch the video below.

 Qualities and quantities – press measurement and evaluation